LucianoMosca/LucianoMosca/README.md

 - 👋 Hi, I’m Luciano Mosca and I'm from Uruguay!
-- 👀 Software developer, currently focused on mobile apps.
+- 👀 Software developer, currently working at Pyxis as a fullstack dev.
 - 🌱 Studying for a bachelor's degree in IT at the Technological University of Uruguay (UTEC).
 - 💞️ Always open to collaborate in new projects!
 - 📫 You can contact me trough my email! lmd62018@gmail.com